-You cannot get Lyme disease from the air, food or water.
-It is not possible either to become infected from the bites of lice, mosquitoes, fleas, or flies.
+You cannot get Lyme disease from the air, food, or water.
+Also, it is not possible to become infected from the bites of lice, mosquitoes, fleas, or flies.
 Lyme disease is transmitted primarily through the Ixodes tick.

 Symptoms of Lyme disease

 Initial signs and symptoms of Lyme disease are usually very mild.
 In fact, many people may notice nothing at all, unless they are aware of the telltale signs.
-If you do suspect Lyme disease, get medical help immediately.
+If someone suspects Lyme disease, they should get medical help immediately.
 Early treatment is much more effective.

-- In some cases the center of the rash loses its color, giving the whole area a bull's-eye appearance.
+- The center of the rash will likely lose its color, giving the whole area a bull's-eye appearance.

 - As Borrelia burgdorferi bacteria circulate through the blood, patches of rash may appear in other parts of the body.

-- The rash gradually clears up after about four weeks, even if the Lyme disease is left untreated.
+- The rash gradually clears up after about 4 weeks, even if the Lyme disease is left untreated.

-Other symptoms may occur at the same time as the rash, including fever, swollen lymph nodes, fatigue, chills and joint pains.
-However, in most cases the affected person may not perceive them as serious enough to see a doctor.
-These symptoms may be short-lived, only to appear later on as the infection develops.
+Other symptoms may occur at the same time as the rash, including fever, swollen lymph nodes, fatigue, chills, and joint pains.
+However, in most cases, the affected person may not perceive them as serious enough to see a doctor.

-If left untreated, the bacterium may spread elsewhere in the body and cause a range of symptoms, including some body functions.
+If left untreated, the bacteria may spread elsewhere in the body and cause a range of symptoms.
 This stage appears weeks to months after initial infection.

 Signs and symptoms may include:

 - Other Erythema migrans rashes.
 These can appear anywhere and may show up on multiple parts of the body.

 - Meningitis - spinal cord inflammation.
-The patient experiences painful headaches and has a stiff neck.
+The patient experiences painful headaches and a stiff neck.

 - Numbness and/or shooting pains in the arms and legs - in some cases the patient may find it hard to sleep.